 “Depression,” she wrote, ” is the dark emptiness you feel that makes you believe you can contribute nothing to anyone or anything.
 You feel like your life means nothing to anyone.”

 And she’s right.
 Depression is often an experience of heaviness with little energy to do things and even sometimes no energy to move at all.
 Elise Jamison was diagnosed with teen depression at the age of 14 and has spent the last two years working through the challenging symptoms it brings.
-Some of these include:
+Some signs of depression include:

 - Anger and aggression, especially in male depressed teens